electro-framework/electro/Readme.md

 You'll get a list of available commands.
 Refer to the framework documentation for an explanation of each available command.

+## Contributing

+Selenia is an open source, community-driven project.
+We welcome your contribution, either by submitting [pull-requests](https://github.com/selenia-framework/selenia/pulls) or by reporting issues on the [issue tracker](https://github.com/selenia-framework/selenia/issues).

+We don't have a formal contribution guide at this time.
+We're working on that.

 ## Security Vulnerabilities

-If you discover a security vulnerability, please contact the main developer directly at claudio.silva@impactwave.com.
+If you have found a security vulnerability, please contact the main developer directly at claudio.silva@impactwave.com.
 All security vulnerabilities will be promptly addressed.

 ## License